 Datafication provides the first building block for our work.
 Van Dijck defines datafication as the transformation of social action into quantified data that can be tracked, compared, and analysed in real time, including for predictive purposes.
 Hepp et al. emphasise the "double processuality" of datafication: it is simultaneously a situated set of translation practices and a broader societal transformation as quantified data become pervasive.
 This translation into data is never a simple "capture" of reality; it entails complex, interest-driven operations and technical articulations of people and practices and relationships.

 Crucially, the relation between data and the social world is recursive: data are used to act upon social life, and these interventions reshape the conditions under which future data are generated.
 For instance, when a biometric border system flags certain travel patterns as "suspicious," these classifications alter how individuals move, which documents they carry, and how authorities interact with them, thereby also changing the data traces that future algorithmic assessments will analyse.
 This recursive dynamic reproduces or intensifies inequality and surveillance, depending on how data infrastructures are configured and governed.
-This recursive quality of datafication also reveals inherent tensions with foundational data protection principles.
+This recursive quality of datafication also reveals inherent tensions with foundational data protection principles, as enshrined in EU legislation, such as the General Data Protection Regulation (GPRD, enforced since 2018 and generally considered the “gold standard”).
 The phenomenon of 'purpose creep', for example, where data collected for one purpose are progressively repurposed for others, is not an aberration but a structural feature of data-driven systems.
 Also the principle of purpose limitation, which requires that data be collected for 'specified, explicit and legitimate purposes' (Art 5(1)(b) GDPR), is fundamentally at odds with Big Data ecosystems.
 Purpose limitation assumes data uses can be predetermined and contained, yet recursive datafication operates precisely through continuous repurposing: data generated from one governance intervention become inputs for subsequent interventions, creating feedback loops that extend far beyond initial specifications.

-Data ecosystems in CDS, then, foreground how datafication scales through interdependence.
+From a CDS perspective, data ecosystems expose how datafication scales through interdependence.
 A data ecosystem is an interlinked collection of datasets and data infrastructures that share related data services, held together by governance arrangements, partnerships, standards, and organisational routines.
 Mapping a data ecosystem involves tracing data mobilities: how data move across organisations and technical layers, where linkages are established, and where responsibilities are distributed or obscured.
-These distributed arrangements pose acute challenges, for example for data protection's accountability framework, which assumes clearly delineated data controllers responsible for specific processing operations.
+These distributed arrangements pose acute challenges, for example for data protection accountability framework, which assumes clearly delineated data controllers responsible for specific processing operations.
 When data flow across organisational boundaries and technical layers, determining who is responsible for ensuring lawfulness becomes fundamentally ambiguous.

 This fragmentation of responsibility renders individual rights—such as the right to access or correct one's data—structurally difficult to exercise, as neither data subjects nor regulators can easily trace which actors control which data at which point in the ecosystem.
 This ecosystem lens is essential for understanding how governance effects and frictions emerge beyond any single system.
 We use so-called data assemblages as a lens to analyse the heterogeneity of these arrangements.
 Building on assemblage thinking and STS sensibilities, Kitchin's "data assemblages" emphasise the configurations of infrastructures, actors, practices, and discourses that stabilise data work in specific settings.